 All About Eve - Classic Film Pick

-Along with films such as Luis Buñuel's "Los Olvidados" and Billy Wilder's "Sunset Boulevard," Joseph Mankiewicz's "All About Eve" made 1950 one of the most seminal years in cinema history.
-A New York theater awards dinner ceremony provides cynical theater critic Addison DeWitt (George Saunders) with the opportunity to narrate the exposition to his audience about the night's big winner, a poised ingénue named Eve Harrington (Anne Baxter).
-Flashback a mere year, and we are swept up in how this lonely girl from the Midwest came to New York to sit before the Broadway footlights of the great Margo Channing for every performance of her latest play--directed by her adoring fiancé (Gary Merrill).
-Dressed in a man's trench coat and hat, Eve meekly makes friends at the stage door with the playwright's wife Karen (Celeste Holm), who invites her into Margo Channing's dressing room to meet her favorite leading lady.
+A New York theater awards dinner ceremony provides the cynical theater critic Addison DeWitt (George Saunders) with an opportunity to narrate the film's exposition to his audience about the night's big winner, a beautifully poised ingénue named Eve Harrington (Anne Baxter).
+Flashback a mere year earlier, and we are swept up in how this lonely girl from the Midwest came to New York to sit before the Broadway footlights of the great Margo Channing for every performance of her latest play — directed by her adoring fiancé (Gary Merrill).
+Dressed in a man's trench coat and hat, Eve meekly makes friends at the stage door with the playwright's wife Karen (Celeste Holm), who invites her into Margo Channing's dressing room to meet Eve’s favorite leading lady.
+Few would ever suspect the young upstart of the unique kind of careerist mischief she has in mind.
 Eve wastes no time casting a spell over Margo and everyone else in the room, except for Margo's surly wardrobe assistant Birdy (Thelma Ritter).
-Eve intones her sad tale with methodical acting skill.
+Birdy sees right through Eve, as the young would-be actress intones her sad tale with methodical acting skill.